walleyyang/djg-bad-bug/README.md

 Run `npm install` to install node modules.

-Run `docker compose up` for MongoDB.

-Run `npm start` to start locally.
+Run `npm run dev` to start locally.

-This uses the `prettier` formatter.

 ## Docker Build

 You can also build the Docker image.
-For example, run `docker build . -t datjuanitagurl/bad-bug` to build the image.
-Then run `docker run --env-file ./.env datjuanitagurl/bad-bug:latest` to run it.
+For example, run `docker build . -t datjuanitagurl/djg-bad-bug` to build the image.
+Then run `docker run --env-file ./.env datjuanitagurl/djg-bad-bug:latest` to run it.
 You need to use `http://host.docker.internal:<port>` to access your local machine's localhost from within the container if you are testing a website on your local machine's localhost.